I received requests from a few webmasters some time ago asking me if there was a way to block unwanted bots from their website.

 -a" (without the quotation marks) in the options for the program, and log in again to check.

-(The "remote file mask" is the term used in the FTP client that I use.
+(The "remote file mask" is the term used in one FTP client.
 Your program may use a different term.)

 Alternatively, log into your site using your web host's control panel.
 Most commercial web hosts allow you to access your web directories from